github/docs/content/actions/use-cases-and-examples/building-and-testing/building-and-testing-rust.md

 This guide shows you how to build, test, and publish a Rust package.

-{% data variables.product.prodname_dotcom %}-hosted runners have a tools cache with preinstalled software, which includes the dependencies for Go.
-For a full list of up-to-date software and the preinstalled versions of Go, see [AUTOTITLE](/actions/using-github-hosted-runners/about-github-hosted-runners#preinstalled-software).
+{% data variables.product.prodname_dotcom %}-hosted runners have a tools cache with preinstalled software, which includes the dependencies for Rust.
+For a full list of up-to-date software and the preinstalled versions of Rust, see [AUTOTITLE](/actions/using-github-hosted-runners/about-github-hosted-runners#preinstalled-software).

 ## Prerequisites